DataGurus/PICT/README.md

 1. Navigate to `NLP/`.
 2. Extract `datasets.zip`.
 3. Setup your **Pinecone API key** and environment variables.
-4. Run `RAG_MDP.ipynb` to build embeddings and upload them to Pinecone.
+4. Run `RAG_Pinecodeloading_Sanjeevani.ipynb` to build embeddings and upload them to Pinecone.

 ✅ Now your **medical RAG database** is ready.